 - The Program Materials Fee is non-refundable after access to online learning is provided to the student.

-- Tuition Fees: The Professional Fire Fighter Program at ESA is licensed under the Private Career Colleges Branch, Alberta Advanced Education.
-Cancellation and refund policies for licensed programs are based on the Private Vocational Schools Act Retention and Repayment of Fees, Extract Alberta Regulation 341/2003, consolidated up to 349/2009.
+- Tuition Fees: The Professional Fire Fighter Program at ESA is licensed under the Ministry of Alberta Advanced Education.
+Cancellation and refund policies for licensed programs are made in accordance with Section 17(1) Private Vocational Training Regulation.
 Any refunds of tuition fees depend on the percentage of training provided as of the withdrawal date and are listed in the Enrolment Contract signed by ESA and the student.

 Methods of Payments